 Spinach Artichoke Dip

-- 9 oz frozen spinach excess juices squeezed
+- 9 oz frozen spinach thawed, excess juices squeezed

-- 8.5 oz can artichoke hearts excess juices squeezed
+- 8.5 oz can artichoke hearts excess juices drained

 - 8 oz cream cheese